iPhone 5s Review: iPhone 6? The Predecessor's Still Got What It Takes

 Yep, we’re talking about The Internet of Things (or, IOT, as it is sometimes referred to).
 If you don’t know what the IOT is, then we’d recommend you read our feature: What Is The Internet Of Things (IOT)?
 Needless to say, all of this IOT voodoo – inside the context of Apple's ecosystem – will be done using your voice via Siri.
 The future’s basically here and we're about to start living in a Jetsons' style world.

-The iPhone 5S handset sports a similar design to its predecessor, but packs in a new fingerprint scanner Home button, the latest iOS 7 software and a brand new set of internal hardware, the focus of which is Apple's latest A7 chipset which uses 64-bit architecture for unprecedented speeds.
+The iPhone 5S handset sports a similar design to its predecessor, but packs in a fingerprint scanner Home button, the latest iOS software and an updated set of internal hardware - the focus of which is Apple's A7 chipset which uses 64-bit architecture for unprecedented speeds.

 This review has been modified with insight on the iPhone 5s after six months’ of usage.
 The additional copy is designed to offer a clearer insight of what owning and using an iPhone 5s is like over a longer period of time – typically, we test a handset for two weeks before publishing a review.

 The added bits are titled in bold and are presented in italics.
 We've added some additional thoughts on battery, the camera, iOS 7 in general and TouchID, as well as Apple’s A7 and M7 coprocessor.
 Enjoy!

 iPhone 5S review: Design, Display and Build

 To start with, lets get the design, display and build out of the way, because little has changed from the iPhone 5 to the iPhone 5s.
 The 5s has the exact same physical body as the iPhone 5.
 The materials are the same, the volume, mute, and power buttons are the same, and even the speaker grille layout is the same.